Historiography of the Christianization of the Roman Empire: Persecution of heretics

 In a challenge to the assertion that the practice of charity contributed to social change and the spread of Christianity, MacMullen has written that there was hardly any charity amongst Christians toward heretics.
 One example often used in demonstration of this is Augustine's support of the state's use of coercion in dealing with the "heretical" Donatists.
 Brown says this has led to modern liberals describing Augustine as the "prince and patriarch of persecutors", since Augustine's views were referenced on into the Middle Ages.

-The harsh realities Augustine faced can be found in his Letter 28 written to bishop Novatus around 416.
-Donatists had cut out the tongue and cut off the hands of a Bishop Rogatus who had recently converted to Catholicism, condemning him to a slow death by starvation, also attacking an unnamed count's agent who had been traveling with Rogatus.
+Others have argued that Augustine was facing harsh realities, such as what he report in his Letter 28 written to bishop Novatus around 416.
+In it, Augustine write that Donatists had cut out the tongue and cut off the hands of a Bishop Rogatus who had recently converted to Catholicism, condemning him to a slow death by starvation, also attacking an unnamed count's agent who had been traveling with Rogatus.
 Rutgers professor of history Frederick Russell says Augustine confesses he does not know what to do.
-By this time, he had spent twenty years verbally appealing to the Donatists using popular propaganda, debate, personal appeal, General Councils, appeals to the emperor, and even politics, and all attempts had failed.
+By this time, he report having spent twenty years verbally appealing to the Donatists using popular propaganda, debate, personal appeal, General Councils, appeals to the emperor, and even politics, and all attempts had failed.

 The empire responded with force and coercion, and Augustine came to support that approach.
 Augustine did not believe coercion could or would convert someone, but he did observe that it softened the "stubborn Donatists" enough to make it possible to reason with them.
 He thought that reason would then lead to voluntary agreement, true repentance, and change.